 Companies like Amazon and Overstock, for instance, make it easier than ever for armchair shoppers to point and click their way to a vast array of retail purchases.

-As quickly as it became cemented in consumers’ bag of tricks, online shopping came out of the gate with a clear objective.
+As quickly as it became cemented in consumers’ bags of tricks, online shopping came out of the gate with a clear objective.
 Volume and price, rather than service and distinction immediately dominated the highly competitive online marketplace.

 As a result, packaging choices were made based on cost, rather than reflecting other important considerations, like design, branding, and merchandising value.
 Times have changed, however, so ecommerce packaging needs to evolve alongside web-based sales capabilities.

 Service and usability are key to the future of ecommerce.
-Consumers are no-longer willing to tolerate bad service for the sake of having goods delivered to their front doors.
-The market is too competitive and no-longer operates on volume-based principles, so retailers of all sizes are striving to find individuality online.
+Consumers are no longer willing to tolerate bad service for the sake of having goods delivered to their front doors.
+The market is too competitive and no longer operates on volume-based principles, so retailers of all sizes are striving to find individuality online.
 And since packages make bold statements, the days of plain cardboard boxes and lackluster ecommerce packaging are over.